Let’s talk about the difference between germanium and silicon transistors and what it means to guitar players and audio in general, especially fuzz.

 But despite the fact that most guitar players seek out germanium transistors for their fuzz pedals, the vast majority of these pedals are made using silicon transistors, for the very practical reason that they have a long-standing track record of being affordable and long-lasting, with a very usable and recognizable fuzz.
 You can hear some great-sounding fuzz using silicon transistors, by listening to a Big Muff Pi, Tortuga Sasquatch Silicon Fuzz Guitar Effects Pedal, Pro Co Rat 2 Distortion/Fuzz/Overdrive Pedal, and many more.

-So, the way this germanium and silicon debate translates, of course, is: what kind of sound works for you?
+Of course, the debate over germanium and silicon is a subjective preference.
+At the end of the day, kind of sound works for you?

 If you’ve found this article helpful, please feel free to share this with your friends on Facebook and Twitter.
 For more articles on guitar electronics, visit humbuckersoup.com.